patchwork-hub/content_filters/README.md

-## A ruby gem to filter contents on your Mastodon instance's timelines
+## A Ruby on Rails plugin for filtering content on Mastodon timelines

 ## Features